 For many, striving to continually improve oneself is a top priority.
 Unfortunately, finding the time to focus on personal development can be difficult, with the idea of prioritizing self-care intimidating and time-consuming.
 However, a hectic schedule does not have to deter you from achieving more success.
 It’s actually very easy and doable.
 Studies show that even small actions can result in considerable change.
 In fact, a popular theory called the butterfly effect suggests that a domino- or ripple effect comes from just one small change.

-“Small shifts in your thinking and small changes in your energy can lead to massive alterations of your end result,” says a quote widely accredited to Australian politician Kevin Michel.
+“Small shifts in your thinking and small changes in your energy can lead to massive alterations of your end result,” says a quote widely accredited to author Kevin L. Michel.
 With that in mind, the 12 simple-to-follow actions below—which take less than 10 minutes each—can have a significant impact on your life!

 1. Get Outdoors

 A recent Stanford University study suggests that walking in nature helps people lower their risk of depression.
 As over 50% of the population now resides in urban areas, and that number is projected to rise to 70% by 2050, it is becoming more important to reconnect with nature.

 City dwellers have a 40% higher risk of mood disorders and a 20% higher risk of anxiety.
 However, when participants took 90-minute walking breaks in nature, researchers found positive changes in the brain compared to participants who took the same amount of time in a high-traffic urban setting.

 2. Shut Down